Krishnatripathi09/Node-Js-Practice/README.md

 Initially to create the servers there was this __APACHE__ HTTP Server and other servers and these servers were a blocking Server(***More understanding of this concept below What is Blocing Server etc.*** ).And Ryan Wanted to create a non Blocking server and that's why he created Node JS.
 The __Advantage__ of Non-Blocking servers is It Can handle multiple Requests With Lesser Number of threads.

 # NPM -
 In 2010 when Node Js was also Being Developed So a Developer from Joyent(Isaac Z. Schlueter) created NPM which is a package manager for Node.
-It is a Registry where we can add a packages(for eg: Package for Images,Package for Time and Date,Package of Servers etc.).
+It is a Registry where we can add  packages(for eg: Package for Images,Package for Time and Date,Package of Servers etc.).
 And all these packages are available on npm and it was very significant step in the success of Node Js.
 Node Js would not be as successful as it is now without _NPM_(It's Pacakage Manager).

 # Windows Support :-
 Initially when Node JS was built It was only built for Linux and MacOs and in 2011 the support for Windows also